TheLostHomeyAppRepositories/com.gslender.mercator/README.md

-# com.gslender.mercator
+# Mercator Ikuu

-Homey App for the Mercator Ikuü range of Zigbee devices
+Zigbee Drivers for Mercator Ikuu range of devices